Missouri Historic Schools Alliance

 Renovate or Replace?

 Have a one-room school and wondering what to do with it?
-This packet includes a publication, presentation and DVD designed to answer that and other questions.
-Renovate or Replace Order Form (PDF)
+This packet is designed to answer that and other questions related to historic schools and also contains information about grants and financial resources.
+Renovate or Replace Order Online (PDF)

 Find Ozark Rural Schools Association on Facebook